Can employee approach Directing authority for dispute regarding Payment of Gratuity after 90 days of leaving job?

 monkey-singh

-There is no mention of any kind of limitation clause from the eligible applicant anywhere on the gratuity act.
-I don't know who brought this 90 days rule and everyone is cawing 90 days 90 days everywhere.
+There is no mention of any kind of limitation clause from the eligible applicant anywhere in the gratuity act.
+I don't know who brought this 90-day rule and everyone is cawing 90 days 90 days everywhere.

-Limitation is only applicable to the employer and they are subject to penalty in the form of interest as well as fines in case of delay.
-If post 90 days if you are not eligible to even apply for gratuity, why does the act state that the employer has to pay interest at the rate of 10% per annum for the delay from the day the applicant becomes eligible for gratuity?
+Limitation is only applicable to the employer, and they are subject to a penalty in the form of interest as well as fines in case of a delay.
+If, after 90 days, you are not eligible to even apply for gratuity, why does the act state that the employer has to pay interest at the rate of 10% per annum for the delay from the day the applicant becomes eligible for gratuity?

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute